SeaSharpe/RequirementAnalysis/User Stories.md

 ### Visitor User Stories
 As a Visitor, I can Browse available games and read reviews.

+As a Visitor, I can view events.

 As a Visitor, I can easily sign up for an account at various points in the website (ie. at entry, when clicking on "purchase game"...etc)

 ### Member User Stories

+#####	Login Stories

+As a Member, I can ask the site to email me my username and password info without logging in.

+As a Member, I can login into the site.

+#####	Profile Stories

+As a Member, I can set up a profile and edit my profile.

+As a Member, I can decide what promotional emails to receive from my profile.

+As a Member, I can set my platform preferences from my profile.

+As a Member, I can set my game category preferences from my profile.

+As a Member, I can set my shipping address from my profile.

+As a Member, I can set my platform preferences from my profile.

+As a Member, I can change my password from my profile.

+As a Member, my profile keeps track of other users for me (friends and family?).

+As a Member, I can create, add to and remove games from my wishlist.

+#####	Events Stories

+As a Member, I can register for events.

+As a Member, I can view events that I am registered.

+As a Member, I can opt to receive notifications to remind me of events which I have registered for.

+As a Member, I can opt to receive notifications about events which people on my friends and family list are registered for.

+#####	General Stories

 As a Member, I can do everything a user can do.

 As a Member, I can purchase and download games.